yesidi/EYLoading/README.md

 ##What is EYLoading?

-EYLoading is a load view for a UIView (such as UIView, UIScrollView, UIImageView, UITableView, UICollectionView...) when your view is loading.
+EYLoading is a load view for a UIView (such as UIView, UIScrollView, UIWebView, UIImageView, UITableView, UICollectionView...) when your view is loading.

 ##Exhibition